BIGJRA/BIGJRA.github.io/reborn.md

 As in the previous map, it is hinted that we're gonna want to change the field, this time from Icy Field to Cave Field.
 Doing this will open the above water encounters as well as letting you grab the *Heracronite* and hidden *Focus Sash* in the pond.

-Of course, this room also has a secret.
+This room also has a secret.
 From the pond, go clockwise around the ring.
 You'll be able to sneak behind a rock here.
 A counter-clockwise loop will lead to 3 hidden *Exp.
 Candy XL*.
 Follow the loop clockwise, until you see the shortcuts in the bottom walls to climb up further.
 Use these to reach the cave exit, but don't go out quite yet.
 From here, follow the outermost loop clockwise all the way around to get a hidden *Big Nugget*.
 Backtrack this loop, then exit the cave at the top.

 Grab the hidden *Purple Shard* and *Nugget*.
 Talk to Bagon here and show it how to Fly... and it will do so, off the cliff.
 Backtrack through Charous Mountain all the way back to the map with the lake.